Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Background

 \subsection{Recommendation Models}

 Recommendation models are a variant of deep learning models that are used to provide recommendations to users based on their past interactions with a digital service.
-For example, at \company, up to 79\% of inference cycles comprise of recommendation models that recommend relevant posts or content to users.
-Broadly speaking, our recommendation models use a combination of a fully connected multi-layer perceptron (MLP) to capture the dense features, and a set of sparse features that capture categorical data such as a user's past activity and main characteristics of a post.
+Recommendation systems are often used in commercial settings and dominate the datacenter capacity for AI training and inference \cite{naumov2020deep}.
+Broadly speaking, recommendation models use a combination of a fully connected multi-layer perceptron (MLP) to capture the dense features, and a set of sparse features that capture categorical data such as a user's past activity and main characteristics of a post.
 Figure~\ref{fig:model} depicts a typical recommendation model used in this study.

 Sparse features are captured through embedding tables ~\cite{bandana}, which map each category to a dense representation in an abstract space.
-A training sample includes a set of vector indices per embedding table, which is used to extract the corresponding embedding vectors stored in those indices.
-Once the vectors are extracted, they are trained with a deep neural network.
 Each embedding table may contain many millions of vectors, with different vector dimensions (e.g. 64), where each element is a 32-bit floating-point number during training.
 Embedding tables constitute the majority of the model footprint, and account for $>99\%$ of its size.
+A training sample includes a set of vector indices per embedding table, which is used to extract the corresponding multi-hot encoded vectors stored in those indices.
+Once the embedding vectors are extracted, they are trained with a deep neural network.

-The size of the sparse layer prevents the use of data parallelism, since it would require replicating the large embedding tables on every device.
-Moreover, the large memory footprint of the sparse layer actually necessitates model parallelism.
-In other words, it requires the distribution of the embedding tables across multiple devices.
+The size of the sparse layer prevents the use of pure data parallel training, since it would require replicating the large embedding tables on every device.
+The large footprint of the sparse layer requires the distribution of the embedding tables across multiple devices, emulating model parallelism.
 MLP parameters, on the other hand, have a relatively small memory footprint, but they consume a lot of compute.
 Hence, data-parallelism is an effective way to enable concurrent processing in the MLPs, by running separate samples on different devices and accumulating the updates.
+Our training system thus uses a combination of model parallelism for the sparse layer, and data parallelism for the MLPs.
+This hybrid approach mitigates the memory bottleneck of accessing the embedding tables by distributing these tables across multiple GPUs, while parallelizing the forward and backward propagation over the MLPs.